 Jonathon Hanks has over 25 years of advisory and advocacy experience, working with companies, intergovernmental bodies, investors and NGOs in more than 30 countries.
 Jonathon has played an active role in driving corporate accountability both globally and in South Africa: he was instrumental in bringing the CDP to South Africa; recently convened the three-year GRI Corporate Leadership Group on Integrated Reporting; and served on technical steering committees to the IIRC and on the international Corporate Reporting Dialogue.
 He also chaired the multi-stakeholder negotiations on the text of ISO 26000, securing consensus – from more than 95 countries, 45 global organisations and 450 experts – on the international guidance standard on social responsibility.
 He is a teaching fellow on various executive and MBA programmes, and a regularly invited conference speaker and facilitator.
 He is a keen kite-surfer and skier, and aspiring trail-runner.

-Incite co-founder and director, Nicola Robins has 25 years of sustainability advisory experience and 15 years as a systemic coach.
-She has worked with leaders and teams in businesses, foundations and civil society organisations in 15 countries, primarily in emerging markets.
-She holds formal certifications in Shared Value (UK, 2013), organisational constellations (SA, 2011), traditional process facilitation (Botswana, 2002) and has a Masters in Industrial Ecology from Yale University (USA, 1994).
-She is an Associate of the Cambridge Institute for Sustainability Leadership and visiting lecturer at the UCT’s Graduate School of Business and Trinity Business College, Dublin.
-Nicola’s studies in complexity and individual-group dynamics, help her bridge insights from indigenous African and wilderness practices, where relevant.
+Incite co-founder and director, Nicola Robins has been advising and coaching teams, leaders and practitioners for 25 years.
+She’s worked with businesses, foundations and NGOs in more than 15 countries, primarily in emerging markets.
+She has professional qualifications in Shared Value (UK, 2013), organisational constellations (SA, 2011), traditional ritual design and systemic practice (Botswana, 2002) and a Masters in Industrial Ecology from Yale University (USA, 1994).
+She is an Associate of the Cambridge Institute for Sustainability Leadership and visiting lecturer at UCT’s Graduate School of Business and Trinity Business College, Dublin.
+Nicola’s ongoing studies in complexity science help her bridge novel insights from indigenous African, wilderness and embodied practices.
 An aspiring free-diver, she lives a short walk from the edge of the Great African Seaforest.